dotnet/docs/docs/framework/wcf/using-sessions.md

  For examples, see [How to: Create a Service That Requires Sessions](../../../docs/framework/wcf/feature-details/how-to-create-a-service-that-requires-sessions.md) as well as the [Default Service Behavior](../../../docs/framework/wcf/samples/default-service-behavior.md) and [Instancing](../../../docs/framework/wcf/samples/instancing.md) samples.

- [!INCLUDE[crabout](../../../includes/crabout-md.md)] clients and sessions, see [Accessing Services Using a WCF Client](../../../docs/framework/wcf/feature-details/accessing-services-using-a-client.md).
+ For more information about clients and sessions, see [Accessing Services Using a WCF Client](../../../docs/framework/wcf/feature-details/accessing-services-using-a-client.md).

 ## Sessions Interact with InstanceContext Settings
  There is an interaction between the <xref:System.ServiceModel.SessionMode> enumeration in a contract and the <xref:System.ServiceModel.ServiceBehaviorAttribute.InstanceContextMode%2A?displayProperty=nameWithType> property, which controls the association between channels and specific service objects.
 For more information, see [Sessions, Instancing, and Concurrency](../../../docs/framework/wcf/feature-details/sessions-instancing-and-concurrency.md).